NSLS-II/installSynApps/addtlConfDirs/README.md

 * `minConfigureWindows` -  a minimum required install config for compiling EPICS base, support, areaDetector, and ADSimDetector on windows in the `C:\epics` default dir
 * `visionPluginConfig` - a configure directory that adds all NSLS2 developed computer vision plugins as enabled by default.
 (Note that this config will build OpenCV from source, and so will take a significantly longer duration than most other configurations)
 * `fullConfigureLinux` - a configure directory that contains AreaDetector and Motor modules
+* `configTravis` - an install configuration used by the Travis-CI automated testing to ensure builds can complete OK.